PaulWDai/paulwdai.github.io/_pages/about.md

 I obtained my MA in Economics from University of Chicago in 2022, and my BA in Economics and Literature from Peking University, China, in 2021.

-My broad research interests are macro-finance and macro-development.
-Methodologically, I leverage large-scale granular data, conduct reduced-form analysis with causal identification, and combine it with quantitative models.
+My research is at the intersection of finance, macroeconomics and development.
+Methodologically, I leverage large-scale granular data, conduct reduced-form analysis with causal identification, and combine it with quantitative models to dientangle potential channels.